sammyjsin/altify-easy-gmod-alts/README.md

 /garrysmod/cfg/client.vdf

-Deleting these 3 files will guarentee you cannot be detected via your garrys mod files However, servers do use IP BASED ALT DETECTION, so make you you USE A NEW IP WHEN JOINING SERVER ON ALT
+Deleting these 3 files will guarentee you cannot be detected via your garrys mod files However, servers do use **IP BASED ALT DETECTION** , so make you you USE A NEW IP WHEN JOINING SERVER ON ALT

 ***How to use:***